SublimeText/UnitTesting/README.md

 [![codecov](https://codecov.io/gh/SublimeText/UnitTesting/branch/master/graph/badge.svg)](https://codecov.io/gh/SublimeText/UnitTesting)
 <a href="https://packagecontrol.io/packages/UnitTesting"><img src="https://packagecontrol.herokuapp.com/downloads/UnitTesting.svg"></a>

 This is a unittest framework for Sublime Text.
-It runs unittest testcases on local machines and CI services such as Travis CI, Circle CI and AppVeyor.
-It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format.
+It runs unittest testcases on local machines and via Github Actions.
+It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format and sublime-color-scheme files.

-## Deprecation of supports of CircleCI, Travis and Appveyor.

-It is too much work to maintain supports for circleci, travis, appveyor and github actions at the same time.
-As most users host their projects on github, we are going to only support github actions and deprecate supports for circleci, travis and appveyor.

-There is no plan to remove the corresponding scripts from the repo in a near future, but they are not maintained any more and may be removed if they are broken.

 ## Sublime Text 4

 Sublime Text 4 is now supported.
-However test coverage on Python 3.8 packages is still not working now.
+Due to Package Control, test coverage on Python 3.8 packages is still not working now.

 ## Preparation